 Winter Olympics: Hanne Desmet misses out on 1,500m short-track final after fall

-Short track speed skater Hanne Desmet failed to qualify for the 1,500m final on Friday and will therefore not win an individual medal at these Winter Olympics.
-Her compatriot Tineke den Dulk was also eliminated in the semi-finals.
+Short track speed skater Hanne Desmet failed to qualify for the 1,500m final on Friday and will not win an individual medal at these Winter Olympics.
+Compatriot Tineke den Dulk was also eliminated in the semi-finals.

-Both Hanne Desmet and Tineke den Dulk had won their quarter-final heats.
+Both Desmet and Den Dulk had won their quarter-final heats.
 Desmet however had to skate her heat twice after a heavy crash by Poland's Kamila Sellier.

 Desmet was constantly behind in her semi-final.
-Her double quarter-final seemed to still be weighing on her legs and she crashed into the ice during an overtaking manoeuvre at the end.
+Her double quarter-final seemed to be weighing on her legs and she crashed during an overtaking manoeuvre at the end.
 Den Dulk lost ground in the final stages of her race and eventually finished seventh.
 King Philippe, Queen Mathilde and Princess Eléonore watched it happen from the stands.

 Website preview